Shu682682/Baking_AI_ChatBot/README.md

 Baking AI Chatbot is an AI-powered dessert recipe assistant designed to help users search for recipes, adjust ingredients for different serving sizes, and receive clear baking instructions.

+Many recipe chatbots rely too heavily on LLM generation, which can lead to incorrect ingredient amounts or invented steps.
+This project improves reliability by:

+- **keeping recipes in structured data**
+- **performing ingredient scaling with deterministic code**
+- **using retrieval before generation**
+- **using the LLM only for explanation and natural language presentation**

+This makes the system more practical for real cooking and baking scenarios.

 This project uses a hybrid architecture that combines:

 - **structured recipe data** as the source of truth